apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       displayed to users

-   -  **Compute Offering Type**: The amount of freedom that the end user has to customise the compute power that their instance has when using this compute offering.
+   -  **Compute Offering Type**: The amount of freedom that the end user has to customise the compute power that their Instance has when using this compute offering.
 The options are; Fixed offering - user has no ability to customise, Custom constrained - user has some latitude to customise the compute within parameters set by the offering,